myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ## iOS SDK Reference

-The Cayenne iOS SDK is the easiest way to connect your custom iOS app to Cayenne using the Cayenne API.
+The Cayenne iOS SDK is the easiest way to connect your custom iOS app to Cayenne using the Cayenne REST API.
 In this section you will find information on obtaining the SDK, getting setup to use it, and links to additional resources that will help you in using it in your product.

 ### Using the iOS SDK